jiarui-z/356project/README.md

     - users can use this command to add an instructor

 - `add_room`
-    - users can use this command to
+    - users can use this command to add a room

 - `check_course_offering`
     - users can use this command to add a course offering